rec/fixo/README.md

 ## Goals.

-Light weight, semi-automatic rule-based editing of Python code bases,
+Light weight, semi-automatic rule-based addition of types to Python code bases/

-Apply rule-based edits to Python code bases, and allow the user to pick and choose which edits to accept.
+Apply rule-based edits, and allow the user to pick and choose which edits to accept.

 Edits are not represented as raw diffs, but as semantic changes to the Python source, which are far more likely to be stable through intermediate changes in the code.